alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Direct.png)

 Components can only talk to each other through their ports.
 Nothing wrong with this design if you are developing simple application.
-But we tightly coupled our components to each other.
+But we coupled our components to each other.

 #### Event Bus